Senior Research Fellow

 Dietary intakes can influence the microbial gut community and shift the balance between different functional bacterial groups, with potential consequences for host health.
 Our research concentrates on the microbial metabolism of dietary non-digestible carbohydrates, with a particular emphasis on short-chain fatty acid production.
 We utilise are wide range of technical approaches, including strictly anaerobic microbiology of pure strains and mixed microbial consortia, molecular microbial community analysis of in vitro and human dietary studies, -omics technologies, enzymology and mathematical modelling.

-Habitual consumption of high-fibre bread fortified with bean hulls increased plasma indole-3-propionic concentration and decreased putrescine and deoxycholic acid faecal concentrations in healthy volunteersBritish Journal of Nutrition, pp. 1-36Contributions to Journals: Articles
+Habitual consumption of high-fibre bread fortified with bean hulls increased plasma indole-3-propionic concentration and decreased putrescine and deoxycholic acid faecal concentrations in healthy volunteersBritish Journal of Nutrition, vol. 130, no. 9, pp. 1521-1536Contributions to Journals: Articles

 Process-based modelling of Microbial community dynamics in the human colonJournal of the Royal Society Interface, vol. 19, no. 195, 20220489Contributions to Journals: Articles